hasnul/findchess/README.md

 # Findchess

-The goal of this application is to read an image, detect the location of chess boards in it, if any.
+The goal of this application is to detect the location of chess boards in an image, if any are present.

 ## Setting stuff up